anavarre/drucker/README.md

 **Important**: Ansible 2.4 or later is required.

-_drucker_ is currently being rewritten in Python.
-One of the dependencies is [colorful](https://github.com/timofurrer/colorful) to improve readability.
-You can install it with:
+_drucker_ is written in Python and requires several dependencies to run correctly.
+Install with:

 ```
-$ pip3 install colorful
+$ pip install pycodestyle pylint colorful click
 ```

 ### <a name="disk_space"></a>Disk space